seankross/bookdown-start/docs/01-Theme4.md

 **Who**: Open to any individual or team that registers

-**How**: REGISTER your team and submit forecast
+**How**: [REGISTER](https://nd.qualtrics.com/jfe/form/SV_9MJ29y2xNrBOjqZ) your team and submit forecast

 We held a Q&A session on January 27, 2021.
-You can find a recording from that session HERE.
+You can find a recording from that session [HERE](https://www.youtube.com/watch?v=UwX2IA1vDQE&feature=youtu.be).

 ## Overview

 Phenology has been shown to be a robust integrator of the effects of year-to-year climate variability and longer-term climate change on natural systems (e.g., recent warming trends).
-Experimental studies have shown how other global change factors (e.g., elevated CO2 and N deposition) can also influence phenology.
+Experimental studies have shown how other global change factors (e.g., elevated CO<sub>2</sub> and N deposition) can also influence phenology.
 There is a need to better document biological responses to a changing world, and improved phenological monitoring at scales from individual organisms to ecosystems, regions, and continents will contribute to achieving this goal.

 Phenology researchers often use digital cameras (such as those that are part of the PhenoCam Network) that take regular repeated images of plant canopies to monitor changes in greenness throughout the year.
 The PhenoCam Network is a cooperative continental-scale phenological observatory that uses digital repeat photography to track vegetation phenology in a diverse range of ecosystems across North America and around the World.
 Imagery and data are made publicly available in near-real-time through the PhenoCam webpage: http://phenocam.sr.unh.edu/.